 Fashion & Fantasy at the Edge of the Forest

-Due to public demand, the exhibit has been extended through December, 2013.
+Due to public demand, the exhibit was extended through Saturday, January 4, 2014.

 In celebration of its 130th Anniversary the Sheldon Museum of Middlebury, Vermont presents the exhibit “Fashion & Fantasy at the Edge of the Forest,” introducing selections from the museum’s vintage clothing collection paired with the unique, stunning, and imaginative couture creations from nature by Vermont artist Wendy Copp.
 The exhibit opens on August 20, 2013 and runs through December 31, 2013.